phamous2day/challengeReactToDo/README.md

 ##Obstacles
-I'm having a tough time fully understanding "state" and "props."
+*Differences between state and properties (props)*

 I know props is immutable, but my confusion comes from knowing when to use them.
 In some example code, I see state scattered everywhere.
 I'm thinking the closest thing it resembles is how $scope looks in AngularJS.
 I guess for every component that references states (source of data) needed for function, then use the referenced state.

 For example, for the ToDo list, if I have states that collect data for taskdescriptions which I want to reference in another component that deals with *when* the descriptions actually change, I'll use something like: